utily/ui-template/README.md

 # ui-template

-Template for Stencil.JS UI project.
+Template for Stencil.JS and smoothly UI project.